ISA Withdrawal – Taking Money Out of Your ISA

 No, all ISAs are tax wrappers, so you do not have to pay tax on ISA withdrawals.

-Can I transfer my ISA to my daughter?
+Can I transfer my ISA to someone else?

 Did you find this content interesting?